lsst-it/ittn-006/index.rst

 IT north and south share a single Jira system where tickets can be tracked.

-The IHS project contains the first line help desk tickets which may be assigned to IT north, south or the Data Facility.See also https://confluence.lsstcorp.org/display/~dtapia/How+to+file+a+JIRA+Ticket+for+IT+User+Support.
-The ITIL based Helpdesk is described in Detail on https://confluence.lsstcorp.org/display/IT/LSST+ITSI+-+IT+Service+Desk [#]_

 There is also an IT Support project which relates more to Rubin development oriented IT planning.
 The priorities for IT planning are set with the Telescope ad Site project manger and may be viewed on https://confluence.lsstcorp.org/display/IT/IT+Chile+Priorities

 The IT managers north and south Tag up on Monday with the deputy project manager for software to discuss issues concerning IT in general.